I didn't do especially well on my kitchen goals for 2017.

-- Veg/fish meals — In 2016, I averaged three vegetarian or fish meals per week.
+- Veg/fish meals — Again, I averaged three vegetarian or fish meals per week for 2017.
 Have done better, but three meets the goal.
-A bit handicapped for this year since Ed was prescribed to eat more beef to get his hemoglobin up.

-- Bread — No good here either.
-I did re-start the Craftsy bread project, but didn't get far.
-One more time with that.
+- Bread — No good here again.
+I did re-start the Craftsy bread project yet again, but didn't get far.
+Really want to get to this now that I have a mixer with a dough hook.

 - Backlog — Spend at least one hour each week on reducing my recipe clipping backlog and working out how this can be contained.
 Stacks and notebooks all over the house (living, dining, bedroom, office, anyplace else) should be reduced to a single, maintainable, usable system.
 My weekly menu planning routine should include reference to the backlog.

-- Veg/fish meals — Still aiming for at lest three vegetarian or fish meals per week.
+- Veg/fish meals — Still aiming for at least three vegetarian or fish meals per week.

 - Pasta — Make fresh pasta at least once a month.